-Consent is maybe the most fundamental part of sex, but we spend surprisingly little time talking about it.
+Consent is one of the most fundamental parts of sex, but we spend surprisingly little time talking about it.

 1. You only need consent for sex.

 Consent is absolutely necessary for sex (of all kinds—not just penetrative), no question.
-But it’s also important for other touching: kissing, hugging, holding hands, and anything else physical.
+But it’s also important for other touching: kissing, hugging, holding hands, and other physical and romantic activities.
 People have all sorts of different comfort levels with touch, and you won’t know someone’s until you ask.
 They may be completely comfortable with hugging—but only when it’s not a surprise.
 And maybe they love kissing—so long as it’s not in front of other people.
 It’s important to get consent before you touch someone else in any way.
 It’s also important to get digital consent (for example, before sending a nude).